 In the beginning I used Sendgrid for sending transactional emails.
 Unfortunately, my delivery rates were not good.
 Many users told me that they were not receiving account verification or password reset emails.
 This issue persisted for weeks even after contacting support.
 Not great for my little business, so I switched to Postmark and since then never had an issue.

 Here's a list of some other tools that help me run my SaaS:

 - GitHub: Source code hosting and versioning.

-inv buildwill prepare static assets, package the frontend/backend distribution, and build the docker image.
+- Invoked: I wrap all my codebase tasks in invoked commands.
 This way, I can run locally the same commands that I would run on CI, in case it's needed.

 - Panelbear: What better tool to measure Panelbear's traffic insights than Panelbear itself (ha!).
 The benefits of dogfooding are real, as I am my own customer and can put myself in my customer's shoes.